How Much Does a Home Inspection Cost in 2023?CASAPLORERTrusted & Transparent

 How Much Does a Home Inspection Cost?

-The average cost of a home inspection will be between $300 and $500 according to the U.S. Department of Housing and Urban Development.
-Usually, the cost of home inspections is based on a flat fee of $400 for the first 2000 square feet and an extra charge of $25 for every additional 500 square feet.
+A home inspection in the US typically costs between $280 and $400.
+Its national average is $340 according to HomeAdvisor.
+A typical cost structure for home inspections might be based on a flat fee of $400 for the first 2000 square feet and an extra charge of $25 for every additional 500 square feet.

 The cost of home inspections will depend on several factors:

 Type of property - This is related to the size.
-For example, condominiums would cost less than a single-family house because of their smaller size and fewer areas of inspection
+For example, condominiums would cost less than a single-family house because of their smaller size and fewer areas of inspection.
+Just as buying a condominium would cost less than buying a single family home if they are in the same area.

 Property Type Average Inspection Cost House $300 - $500 Condo $200 for an area < 1000 sq.feet Mobile Home $250 New construction home $400